nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s central bank has bought 2,841 million US dollars from banks on a net basis in 2024, official data showed, as the agency operated largely deflationary policy at an appropriate interest rate.

-The central bank bought 3,137.7 million dollars to prevent the exchange rate from going up as a result of deflationary policy (strong side convertibility) and sold 183 million dollars (weak side convertibility) to prevent a fall in the exchange rate.
+The central bank bought 3,137.7 million dollars to prevent the exchange rate from appreciating as a result of deflationary policy (strong side convertibility) and sold 183 million dollars (weak side convertibility) to prevent a fall in the exchange rate.

 The International Monetary Fund has classified Sri Lanka’s soft-peg or flexible exchange rate as ‘other, managed’.